-Copy questions 409-411 to report more than one concurrent or preceding disorder.
+Copy questions 408-410 to report more than one concurrent or preceding disorder.

-Assessments at diagnosis: Questions 412 - 441 refer to the labs and assessments performed at diagnosis of the primary disease for transplant.
+★ Assessments at diagnosis: Questions 411 - 439 refer to the labs and assessments performed at diagnosis of the primary disease for transplant.
+If testing was performed multiple times prior to the start of therapy, report the most recent assessment before the start of therapy.